BradleyCodeU/bradleycodeu.github.io/_apcsa/ch45strings/ch45namegames.md

 Write a Java program to prompt the user to enter their name.
 Your program will respond with a welcome message for the user and then some information about the user’s first name.

 Next, cite wrode… Oops I mean, write code… that will prompt for the user’s nast lame… Oops I mean, last name… then generate a [Spoonerism](https://en.wikipedia.org/wiki/Spoonerism) using their first and last name.
-For example, Brilliard Hadley, Jeve Stobs, Fran Sancisco.
+For example, Brilliard Hadley, Jeve Stobs, Fran Sancisco, Melon Usk.
 Create a method called findFirstVowel that takes a string as argument and returns the index of the first vowel or returns 0 if no vowels.
 Create a method called vowelName that takes a string like “Bradley” as argument, calls findFirstVowel, and returns “adley”.
 In your main method, use getVowelName to help you.

+Rinally, rite road...
+Oops I mean...
+Finally write code... that will convert the user's full name to [Scooby-Doo speak](https://www.neatorama.com/2014/03/11/We-Finally-Have-a-Name-for-Scooby-Doos-Speech-Disorder/).
+For example, Rilliard Radley, Reve Robs, Ran Rancisco, Relon Rusk.

 Define a static function named findFirstVowel() that requires parameter inputWord and returns an int